 How To Tell If Someone Is On Heroin

 Seeing an LGBTQ+ loved one struggle with heroin use is one of the most painful experiences you can go through in life.
-It’s easy to feel confused, frustrated, helpless and sad.
-But you can help the loved one through the recovery process by understanding the symptoms of heroin addiction and recommending treatment.
+It's easy to become confused, frustrated, helpless, and depressed.
+However, you may assist the loved one in recovery by identifying the symptoms of heroin addiction and recommending therapy.
 There are concrete and effective steps you can take to show support for your loved one.
 Here’s where to start.

 Signs Your Loved One Is struggling With Heroin Addiction

-Heroin addiction can be difficult to detect for a loved one.
-However, there are often subtle yet significant changes in behavior, physical appearance, and overall well-being that can indicate a loved one is struggling with heroin addiction.
+Heroin addiction can be tough to identify in a loved one.
+However, subtle but significant changes in behaviour, physical appearance, and overall well-being can suggest that a loved one is addicted to heroin.
 Here’s what to look out for to know whether an LGBTQ+ loved one has been using heroin.

 Typically, heroin is injected intravenously with a syringe into the body.
 The entry points, also known as track marks, are most likely to appear here as this is usually done in the arms.
 It is common for individuals struggling with heroin addiction to hide their marks from their families, coworkers, and friends.
 They may cover their arms year-round regardless of the weather.